 LIVING IN THE RESIDENCE HALLS

-All first-time, first-year students are required to live on campus for the first four semesters they are enrolled in classes, and the Department of Residential Life (ResLife) is committed to creating living and learning environments that are welcoming and accepting of all students for the duration of their on-campus experience.
+All first-time, first-year students are required to live on campus for the first four semesters they are enrolled in classes, and are welcome to stay on campus as juniors and seniors.
+The Department of Residential Life (ResLife) is committed to creating living and learning environments that are welcoming and accepting of all students for the duration of their on-campus experience.
 ResLife's mission is to foster an inclusive culture of student learning, personal growth, community involvement, and programming in order to develop a socially just and safe community of global citizens.

 ROOM ASSIGNMENT PROCESS